kaliypsocraft/something-awesome/crypto/basic_mod_1/basic_mod_1.md

 ### Step 2: [Attack]
 - Describe the second step in your process.
 Detail your thought process and any obstacles encountered.

-### Step 3: [Reorganisation]
-- Continue to describe subsequent steps until the solution is reached.

 ### Final Solution/Payload
 ```python